MathewRGB/BlaEngine/docs/engine-interface.md

 * copyprotection
 	this is needed for copyprotected engines.
 After the uciok command the engine can tell the GUI, that it will check the copy protection now.
 This is done by "copyprotection checking".
-	If the check is ok the engine should send "copyprotection ok", otherwise "copyprotection error".
+	If the check is ok the engine should sent "copyprotection ok", otherwise "copyprotection error".
 	If there is an error the engine should not function properly but should not quit alone.
 	If the engine reports "copyprotection error" the GUI should not use this engine and display an error message instead!